-Robert Francis Vaughn was born on November 22, 1932 at Charity Hospital in New York City.
-The son of show-business parents, his father, Walter, was a radio actor and his mother, Marcella, was a stage actress.
-Robert came to the public's attention first with his Oscar-nominated role in The Young Philadelphians (1959).
+Robert Francis Vaughn was born on November 22, 1932 at Charity Hospital in New York City, the son of show business parents, Marcella Frances (Gaudel) and Gerald Walter Vaughn.
+His father was a radio actor and his mother starred on stage.
+Robert came to the public's attention first with his Oscar-nominated role, in The Young Philadelphians (1959).
 The next year, he was one of the seven in the western classic The Magnificent Seven (1960).
 Despite being in such popular films, he generally found work on television.
 He appeared over 200 times in guest roles in the late 1950s to early 1960s.
 It was in 1963 that he received his first major role in The Lieutenant (1963).
 Robert took the role with the intention of making the transition from being a guest-star actor to being a co-star on television.
 It was due to his work in this series that producer Norman Felton offered him the role of Napoleon Solo in The Man from U.N.C.L.E.
 (1964).

 The 1970s proved a important time in Robert's life, as in 1974, he married actress Linda Staab, and completed his thesis on Hollywood blacklisting during the McCarthy "Red Scare" era, published in 1972 as "Only Victims: A Study of Show Business Blacklisting".
 During the 1980s, he mixed television with film.
 Roles in such films as S.O.B.
 (1981), Superman III (1983), The Delta Force (1986) and Black Moon Rising (1986) were highlights.
 In television, he appeared in many successful series, most notably in The A-Team (1983) and Emerald Point N.A.S.
 (1983).

-He continued to mix the types of projects, even appearing on stage on numerous occasions.
-The 1990s has seen the same variety of roles.
-Made-for-TV movies have been a popular choice for him, as well as such series as As the World Turns (1956), The Nanny (1993) and Law & Order (1990), and he had a role in the 1998 series that was a remake of the classic film in which he appeared, The Magnificent Seven (1998).
-Even though he has also appeared in major features such as Joe's Apartment (1996) and BASEketball (1998), he has taking it more easy these days.
-He has been working on his autobiography titled "Christ, Shakespeare, Ho Chi Min: As I Knew Them" for some years now, but no date has been set for publication.
+He continued with a diverse range of projects, appearing on stage on numerous occasions.
+The 1990s saw the same variety of roles.
+Made-for-TV movies were a popular choice for him, as well as such series as As the World Turns (1956), The Nanny (1993) and Law & Order (1990).
+He had a role in the 1998 series remake of the classic film in which he appeared, The Magnificent Seven (1998).
+He also appeared in major features such as Joe's Apartment (1996) and BASEketball (1998), and in smaller roles in subsequent years.

 - IMDb Mini Biography By: Daniel Bolton <email@example.com>